Lethal Weapon (franchise): Lethal Weapon 4 (1998)

-While Lorna and Murtaugh's daughter Rianne are both pregnant, Riggs and Murtaugh once again team up with Leo as well as rookie Detective Lee Butters (Chris Rock) to investigate a Chinese immigrant smuggling ring.
-Wah Sing Ku (Jet Li) is a ruthless enforcer who personally attempts to murder Murtaugh's family by burning them alive in their home.
+While his girlfriend Lorna and Murtaugh’s daughter Rianne are both pregnant, Riggs again teams up with Murtaugh and Leo as well as rookie Detective Lee Butters (Chris Rock) to investigate a Chinese immigrant smuggling ring.
+Wah Sing Ku (Jet Li) is a ruthless enforcer who attempts to murder Murtaugh's family by burning them alive in their home.
 Murtaugh discovers that Butters is the father of his daughter's unborn child.
-The two kill dozens of Chinese gangsters and ultimately manage to catch up with the boss of the smuggling ring.
+The two kill dozens of Chinese gangsters and catch up with the boss of the smuggling ring.
 Riggs and Lorna are married at the end of the film as their child is born.

-Lethal Finale (2023)
+Proposed fifth film

-There had long been talk of a fifth Lethal Weapon film, although both Gibson and Danny Glover initially expressed a lack of interest.
+Since 2007, there had long been talk of a fifth Lethal Weapon film, although both Mel Gibson and Danny Glover initially expressed a lack of interest.
 Gibson confirmed in November 2021 that he was in talks to direct and star in the fifth film, saying that he would be helming the film to honor Donner, who wrote the screenplay and was originally set to direct the film prior to his death in July 2021.
 It was reported that Richard Wenk (The Equalizer, Jack Reacher: Never Go Back) had drafted the screenplay.
-In September 2022, Gibson expressed confidence that the film would begin shooting in early 2023, and may see a release date the same year.
+As of April 2023, revisions to the screenplay have been made by Jez Butterworth.

+In June 2024, Gibson confirmed in an interview with the Inspire Me podcast that he would direct the fifth installment of the Lethal Weapon franchise and that the film would stay true to Donner's vision and influence.
+Gibson also stated that he and Glover would return to play their respective roles of Riggs and Murtaugh.

+In September 2024, Gibson attended FanX Comic Convention in Salt Lake City, where he talked about the franchise, while voicing his frustration as to why Hollywood producers aren't giving him approval to work on the film.
+He said "The fifth one is written.
+It’s interesting.
+It’s been held up for one reason or another.
+There’s always issues with these things.
+I think it’s the best one of the whole series.
+But it just won’t get made for some reason or another.
+I can’t even explain why."